CISecurity/ArtifactExpressions/artifacts/macos/macos.accountinfo_v1.rst

   - none satisfy
   - only one

-NOTE: The ``operation`` parameter is governed by a constraint allowing only the following values:
+NOTE: All ``operation`` parameters are governed by a constraint allowing only the following values:
   - equals
   - not equal
   - case insensitive equals